Anirudh0707/Le-Net-Implementations/README.md

 2) LeNet_Numpy : A notebook with the Numpy implementation of the LeNet architecture for the MNIST dataset
 3) LeNet_TensorFlow : A notebook with the TensorFlow implementation of the LeNet architecture for the MNIST dataset

+# Credit
+Our CNN forward and backprop implementations are based on the assignments from the CNNs course<br/> This course is part of the deeplearning.ai specialization taught by Andrew NG.<br/>